 I was off today.
 The sun was shining.
 There was a long to-do list on my table but I just could not waste a perfect outdoor day.
 I packed up and headed out the door at 8:15am for some trail adventures.

+The sun was just coming up when I left.
+As I drove through Elk Island Park, the sun's rays created millions of sparkling crystals on the hoar frost left from last night's fog.
+The trees along Amisk Wuche trail wore white coats on their branches.
+The contrast of white against the bright blue sky was amazing.
+It was so peaceful.
+It was Christmas card perfect.
 As I made my way along the trail, I heard the chickadees calling from the willow thickets.
 A slight breeze blew through the tree tops, creating enough movement to shake the hoar frost loose.
 It fell from the branches covering the trail like a blanket.
 The peaceful silence was broken by the sound of the groomer.
 I was glad that I was close to the parking lot.

 As I traveled home, I noticed one of the deer that visited my yard last night.
 I knew it was the same one by its size; double the size of the single doe that has been visiting.
 She was making her way up an acreage driveway.
 It will be interesting to see if the visitors come back this evening.